Is it OK for your dog to eat Vaccinium berries?

 But chronic inflammation is harmful … and can lead to many different diseases, including arthritis, cardiovascular disease and cancer.

-Studies show that anthocyanins in blueberries modulate inflammation in the body … helping reduce the risk of chronic disease.
+Studies show that anthocyanins in blueberries control inflammation in the body … helping reduce the risk of chronic disease.

 Improve Heart Health